 Botnets are "software robots" controlled by hackers that can be used to spread malware throughout your network via emails from your device.
 They can also be leveraged (along with other people's devices) as part of a distributed denial-of-service (DDoS) attack—the massive cyberattacks that occasionally take down business or government websites.

 Now that you understand the dire importance of protecting yourself from security risks, which measures can you take to improve?
-Check back next week for step-by-step instructions on locking down your data, emails, mobile devices, and more.
+In Cybersecurity 101: What Landlords Need to Know - Part 2, you'll find instructions on locking down your data, emails, mobile devices, and more.